ETR (ETR)

 Neutral

-• Current PE of $28.72 is at the 56.9th percentile, resulting in a 'fair' valuation verdict with a green validation flag.
+• Current P/E of $25.26 sits at the 48th percentile, landing in the 'fair' valuation zone with a yellow validation flag — neither statistically cheap nor expensive.

-• No valid floor models apply to this ticker (0 valid floors), and the suitability verdict is 'route alternative', reducing downside confidence.
+• No hard-logic floor exists (0 valid floors); the floor confidence is low and the suitability verdict is 'route alternative', meaning traditional downside estimates are unavailable for price anchoring.

 Verdict bucket from deterministic rule (validation / floor distance / risk alerts).
 LLM narration only — never picks the bucket.